Flange Face Corrosion: Identification and Repair

 In addition to machining a conventional flat sealing face, many machines can be used with various attachments or conversion kits for machining compact flange joints and RTJ grooves.

 When repair of the flange is not possible, the remaining option is to remove the flange entirely.
 This can be carried out using a split frame/clamshell pipe cutter.
-As the name suggests, the machine comprises of two sections which are fixed together and clamped around the pipe diameter.
+As the name suggests, the machine comprises of two sections that are fixed together and clamped around the pipe diameter.

 To discuss your next project get in touch with a technical contact for your region here